 CONCLUSION

 This study revealed that C. cajan and C. odorata have a significant quantity of flavonoids, alkaloids, saponins, tannins, anthocyanins, steroids, and phenolics, showing antioxidants, antidiabetic, antibacterial, anticancer, antitumor, and anti-inflammatory properties.
-The result of the phytochemical and proximate analysis shows that the leaves of C. cajan and C. odorata contain a rich source of protein, carbohydrate, fibre, ash, and moisture content, which contribute to their medicinal, pharmacological, and nutritional value that is beneficial to human health.
+The result of the phytochemical and proximate analysis concludes that the leaves of C. cajan and C. odorata contain a rich source of protein, carbohydrate, fibre, ash, and moisture content, that contribute to their medicinal, pharmacological, and nutritional value that is beneficial to human health.
 In line with the global demand for food, these plants can therefore be incorporated as potential sources of supplements in the formulation of functional foods.

 REFERENCES